echo-bravo-yahoo/breadbox/README.md

 - Automatically log users in after they register
 - Server hot reload
 - Move server dependencies from top level package.json to server/package.json

+### How do I do local development?
+For local development, `docker compose --file ./compose-dev.yaml up`.
+This will use the containerized database, webserver, and vite webapp server.
+It watches and hot reloads both the webserver and the webapp.
+The recipe filesystem is written to `./fs/`.

+### How do I deploy?
+Great question, more info coming...

 ### Docker
 #### Build